How To Make A Healthy Coffee Turmeric Smoothie

 You can make most smoothies well enough with a cheap blender (or even a stick blender if you’re careful not to make a mess).

-It helps to look for a model that has both a blending and a milling blade (for nuts and seeds) if you use more than just fruit.
+It also helps to look for a model that has both a blending and a milling blade (for nuts and seeds) if you use more than just fruit.

 How Did You Like Your Coffee Turmeric Smoothie?